johndarrel/hide-my-wp/readme.txt

 Over **100.000 secured websites**, over **1,600,000 brute force attempts protection** and over **9.000 email alerts** and counting.

-The plugin **adds filters and security layers** to prevent Scripts and SQL Injections, Brute Force attacks, XML-RPC attacks, XSS and more.
+The plugin **adds filters and security layers** to prevent Scripts and SQL Injections, Brute Force attacks, XML-RPC attacks, XSS, and more.

-It changes and hides the WP common paths, plugins and themes paths offering the **best protection against hacker bots attacks**.
+It changes and hides the WP common paths, plugins, and themes paths offering the **best protection against hacker bots attacks**.

 Note! **No file or directory is physically changed**.
-All the changes are made by server rewrite rules without afecting the SEO or the loading speed.
+All the changes are made by server rewrite rules without affecting the SEO or the loading speed.

 After the common paths are changed, **all the common paths are hidden from hackers** to protect all the plugins and themes.